MuttData/soam/soam/end2end.md

 We use Cookiecutter to save time constructing a new repository, to avoid forgetting mandatory files like Readme or Changelog; and to lower the entry level to new collaborators — new team members, freelancers, partners.

+After installing SoaM locally, you can run the following command:

+    soam init --output

+To generate a project structure ready to use SoaM based on Cookiecutter.
+After executing that command, cookiecutter will ask you for parameters via prompt.

 See further info about cookiecutter [here](https://medium.com/worldsensing-techblog/project-templates-and-cookiecutter-6d8f99a06374).

 ## Airflow

 Use **Apache Airflow** to create DAGs that fullfil the following:
  - If needed, extract the needed data from your desired API and load it into your chosen database on a defined basis (hourly, daily, weekly...).
- - Next, schedule the following SoaM tasks with an airflow scheduler on your desired basis (hourly, daily, weekly...).
+ - Next, schedule the following SoaM tasks with an airflow scheduler on your desired basis (hourly, daily, weekly...) and with your chosen retry scheme.

 ## SoaM Components at the core of the project's Logic.